|

 Time, in Modernist literature, may take the reader through a day in the life of a narrator; whereas in Realism, the reader is taken into a year in the life of the characters.

+Time is viewed as cyclical in that the reader is moved from one image to another in flutters rather than in a start to finish manner - a juxtaposition of events may unfold at once.
 This belief in a cyclical time also brings about free will and a cognitive exploration of the subconscious because the reader can climb inside the mind, away from the body and feel free to explore the inner working of one's mind and one's subconscious.
+The Modernist brings about a fascination with the way in which one projects reality within the workings of the mind.

 Some other themes of the Modernists are: the breakdown of social norms, despairing individual behaviors in the face of an unmanageable future, spiritual loneliness and alienation, disillusionment, the rejection of history and outdated social systems, objection to traditional thoughts, traditional moralities and religious thoughts and the substitution of a mythical past.